operator-framework/java-operator-sdk/docs/documentation/faq.md

 ```

-### Q: How to fix `sun.security.provider.certpath.SunCertPathBuilderException` on Docker Desktop and k3d
+### Q: How to fix `sun.security.provider.certpath.SunCertPathBuilderException` on Rancher Desktop and k3d/k3s Kubernetes

 It's a common issue when using k3d and the fabric8 client tries to connect to the cluster an exception is thrown: